Well-posedness for Cauchy fractional problems involving discrete convolution operators: Introduction

-for $t>0$ and $\alpha>0$, and $v$ a differentiable function, with the object of extending the result obtained in \cite{KLW3} for a branch of important operators in differences and its fractional powers.
-To answer this question, we will use tools from Banach Algebra $\ell^1(\Z)$, resolvent families of operators theory and properties of Markov operators.

-This paper is organized as follows: In Section 2, we present the basic concepts of this work, focused mainly in properties of discrete convolution operators, the Banach Algebra $\ell^1({\Z})$, Markovian semigroups and resolvent operators theory.
+This paper is organized as follows: In Section 2, we present the basic concepts of this work, focusing mainly on the Banach Algebra $\ell^1({\Z})$, properties of discrete convolution operators, Markovian semigroups and resolvent operators theory.
 In Section 3 we present the main result of this study in the Theorem \eqref{MainTheorem}.
 We give the sufficient conditions to ensure the well-posedness of the nonlinear model \eqref{Mainequation} and uniqueness of solution, through an iterative method and Gronwall inequality.
-Finally, we present two corollaries concerning the comparison principle for solutions according to the respective initial values.
-In Section 4 we give some applications for the main result obtained in the Section 3 and get the Markovian property for semigroup generated by fractional powers of a convolution operator which is an infinitesimal generator of a Markovian semigroup, presented in the Theorem \eqref{Markovianfractionalpowers}.
-We finish this paper with an Appendix, with the definitions and principal properties about special functions used throughout this study.
+Finally, we present two corollaries concerning the comparison principle for solutions according to respective initial values.
+In Section 4 we prove the Markovian property for $C_0$-semigroup generated by fractional powers of a discrete convolution operator which is an infinitesimal generator of a Markovian $C_0$-semigroup, concluding with applications of the main result.
+We finish this paper with the Appendix, including the definitions and properties about special functions used throughout this study.